Azure/azure-sdk-for-js/documentation/writing_tests.md

 #### Pattern matching test titles

-`mocha` allows us to only run certain tests as long as they match a given query, with the following arguments:
+Mocha allows us to only run certain tests as long as they match a given query, with the following arguments:

 ```
 Test Filters